ms-nora/rag/README.md

 - `llama_index`

 Make sure your books, files, and other data are stored and properly organized in the correct file path or storage location (Google Drive, Dropbox, local storage, etc.).
-The FAISS index will be created from these sources for use in the RAG bot.
+The FAISS index will be created from these sources and must be accessible to the RAG bot, along with the corresponding .pkl file.
+A Hugging Face token is necessary for it to work properly.
 All files and books must be in TXT format.

+I worked with google colab.

 ## Usage
 ### 1. Create the FAISS index